JamesWoolfenden/terraform-aws-ebssnap/README.md

 Creates a lambda and cloudwatch event to look for any instances that have the specified tag and then takes a snapshot of that volume.
 This is a heavily modified version of this module: <https://github.com/kgorskowski/ebs_bckup>

-Set up your Terraform tf vars file to look something like:
+Set up your Terraform tf.vars file to look something like:

 ``` HCL
 common_tags = {